List of Fudge series characters: Merle 'Mouse' Ellis

 Sheila's same age friend from Tarrytown in Otherwise Known As Sheila The Great that has many noticeable scabs on her legs.
-They are best buds until a game of slam book where they start fighting with Bobby Egran's models with the Van Arden twins, Sondra and Jane.
+They are best buds until a slam book activity where they start fighting with Bobby Egran's models with the Van Arden twins, Sondra and Jane.
 Despite it all, Mouse and Sheila repair their friendship afterwards.
 She is the grand champion of Tarrytown in yo-yo and is an expert swimmer.
 She was going to visit Sheila in Maine in Fudge-a-Mania, but was struck down with chicken pox and couldn't make it, much to the dismay of Sheila.

 Betsy Ellis

 Mouse's little sister at age 4 in Otherwise Known As Sheila The Great.
 She is a champion swimmer known to do perfect dives.
 She is allergic to dogs and carries around her make-believe dog (which is an empty candy box), whom she calls Ootch.
 She calls Sheila "Sunny", which was her made-up nickname.